-(2) As of December 31, 2020, (i) 3,895,961 shares remained available for future issuance under our 2020 Plan and (ii) 611,354 shares remained available for future issuance under the 2018 Plan as of December 31, 2020.
+- (2) As of December 31, 2021, (i) 3,812,396 shares remained available for future issuance under our 2020 Plan and (ii) 611,354 shares remained available for future issuance under the 2018 Plan as of December 31, 2021.
 Our 2020 Plan has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the 2020 Plan to be added on the first day of each fiscal year, starting with fiscal year 2021, in an amount equal to 5% of the number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our board of directors or the compensation committee of our board of directors.
-Our ESPP has an evergreen provision that allows for an annual increase in the number of shares in the number of shares available for issuance under the ESPP to be added on the first day of each fiscal year, starting in fiscal year 2021, in an amount equal to the least of 1% of the total number of shares of our common stock outstanding on the immediately preceding December 31, 1,222,707 shares of our common stock, or such lesser amount determined by our board of directors.

-(3) This amount excludes 3,255,343 shares of common stock that became issuable under the 2020 Plan on January 1, 2021, pursuant to the evergreen provisions of the 2020 Plan.
+Our ESPP has an evergreen provision that allows for an annual increase in the number of shares of our common stock outstanding on the first day of each fiscal year fiscal year, starting in fiscal year 2021, in an amount equal to the least of 1% of the total number of shares of our common stock outstanding on the immediately preceding on the immediately preceding December 31, 1,222,707 shares of our common stock, or such lesser amount determined by our board of directors. - (3) This amount excludes 3,258,517 shares of common stock that became issuable under the 2020 Plan on January 1, 2022, pursuant to the evergreen provisions of the 2020 Plan.